ReactiveCocoa/ReactiveSwift/Documentation/BasicOperators.md

 ### Switching to the latest

-The `.latest` strategy forwards only values from the latest input `Signal`.
+The `.latest` strategy forwards only values from the latest input event stream.

 ```Swift
 observer.send(value: lettersSignal) // nothing printed